Category: Ecommerce Growth & Strategy

 Total₹32,000-52,000Enough for first 50-100 orders

 At this budget, you’re validating product-market fit.
 Don’t spend on custom packaging, professional photography, or brand agencies until you’ve proven people want your product.
+The first 50 orders teach you more than ₹5L of pre-launch polish.

 Budget 2: The ₹1.5L Lean Launch